trptcolin/parade/README.md

 * Command-Line Utilities

     > Removed most of the existing command-line utilities to generate slides push to Heroku and push to Github.
+I believe the functionality could be returned with a complete overhaul of the command-line interface.

 # Installation and Usage